Catch 22 (Hypocrisy album)

 Catch 22 is the eighth studio album by Swedish melodic death metal band Hypocrisy.
 It was released on 19 March 2002 by Nuclear Blast.

 Track listing

 2008 re-release

 On 9 May 2008, the album was re-released as Catch 22 V2.0.08.
 Peter Tägtgren re-recorded the vocals and guitar parts and remixed and remastered the album.
-He said on the official site, "We still think it is a great fucking album but it got slammed and misunderstood because of the vocal style and the drumsound and so on."
+He said on the official site, "We still think it is a great fucking album but it got slammed and misunderstood because of the vocal style and the drum sound and so on."